seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 The star (`*`) indicates which branch you're currently on.
 The default branch that is created is always called *master*.
-Usually people use this branch as the working version of the software that their writing, while they develop new and potentially unstable features on other branches.
+Usually people use this branch as the working version of the software that they are writing, while they develop new and potentially unstable features on other branches.

 To add a branch we'll also use the `git branch` command, followed the name of